p-guelfi/p-guelfi/README.md

 # 💫 About Me:
 Hi there!
 I’m a Junior Full-Stack Web Developer with a strong background in communications and project management.
-I have hands-on experience in building scalable, user-friendly applications using Ruby on Rails, JavaScript, HTML, and CSS.<br><br>Currently, I’m exploring new technologies like React, Python, and AI development, with a focus on solving problems and creating impactful digital solutions.<br><br>Feel free to check out my repositories or get in touch!<br><br>
+I have hands-on experience in building scalable, user-friendly applications using Ruby on Rails, JavaScript, HTML, and CSS.<br><br>Currently, I’m exploring new technologies like React and AI development, with a focus on solving problems and creating impactful digital solutions.<br><br>Feel free to check out my repositories or get in touch!<br><br>

 ## 🌐 Socials: